futurice/clojure-workshop/materials/section-3/README.md

 If you'd like to read a little more in depth, I'd recommend turning to [this blog post](https://www.spacjer.com/blog/2014/09/12/clojurescript-javascript-interop/) which provides a great rundown of additional ways you can interact with JS from ClojureScript, and vice-versa.

+### Using JavaScript dependencies

+To use JavaScript dependencies, you can use either [CLJSJS](http://cljsjs.github.io/) or [shadow-cljs](https://github.com/thheller/shadow-cljs).
+CLJSJS contains JavaScript libraries that are packaged as ClojureScript modules.

+Shadow-cljs is an alternative tool to compile ClojureScript and manage the dependencies.
+It requires NPM, Node and Java SDK.
+It can target browser, node, npm-module, react-native and chrome-extension.
+In addition to *seamless npm integration*, it offers fast builds, caching, live reload (CLJS + CSS), CLJS REPL and code splitting.

 ---

 ## 2. Introduction to Reagent